daihocmo/learn-vietnamese/docs/routine.md

 I want you to try immersing for the first time with the "subtitle tutor" method.

-The subtitle tutor method is where you watch an episode of an anime with English subtitles, then watch it again without subtitles.
+The subtitle tutor method is where you watch an episode of an with English subtitles, then watch it again without subtitles.
 Then listen to it when doing other things (wireless earbuds makes this easier).

 The flowchart process:

 1. Watch with English subtitles
 2. Watch without any subtitles (also known as raw listening)
 3. Are you done for today?
-(Yes=Put the episodes on in the background to listen while you do other things. | No= Go back to step 1.)
+    - Yes = Put the episodes on in the background to listen while you do other things.
+    - No = Go back to step 1.

 Essentially, by watching the episode with subtitles first, you have increased the comprehensibility of your input.